Student Ambassador Program

 Our goal is to create an inclusive, supportive PreHealth community that helps students thrive academically, socially, and professionally.
 PMPH Student Ambassadors serve as leaders and peer mentors, supporting first-year students, and representing PMPH at campus events.
 Open to second-year students and above (on any NU campus), this volunteer opportunity fosters leadership, communication, and community-building while empowering ambassadors to make a lasting impact on the Northeastern PreHealth community.

-Student Ambassador Applications (open to 2nd year students and above) for the Fall 2025-Spring 2026 academic year will open soon! [more information coming soon!].
+Student Ambassador Applications for the Fall 2025-Spring 2026 academic year are closed.
+Applications for the 2026-2027 academic year will open August 2026!

 PMPH Student Ambassadors serve in a dual role as both Community Ambassadors and Peer Mentors.
 As Community Ambassadors, they represent the PMPH community at special events and help foster connections among peers and within the broader Northeastern community.
 In their role as Peer Mentors, they provide support and guidance to first-year PreHealth students, helping them navigate their academic and professional journeys.

-• Mentorship runs for one academic year (Fall-Spring).
+- Mentorship runs for one academic year (Fall-Spring).

-• Pairings will be made at the beginning of the Fall semester.
+- Pairings will be made at the beginning of the Fall semester.

-• A Fall mixer will give Boston-based pairs the opportunity to connect in person at the beginning of the semester.
+- A Fall mixer will give Boston-based pairs the opportunity to connect in person at the beginning of the semester.

-• Mentorship may take place virtually or in-person, depending on campus location.
+- Mentorship may take place virtually or in-person, depending on campus location.

-• Space is limited – participation is based on application.
+- Space is limited – participation is based on application.

 The Student Ambassador Program is entirely voluntary, but meaningful participation is key.
 We ask that you only apply if you’re able to stay actively engaged and contribute as your schedule allows.
 Like many experiences, you’ll only get out of this program what you put in.

 Student Ambassador positions and mentorship pairings run for one academic year (fall through spring).
-Applications to participate again or for the following academic year open each summer.
+Applications to participate again or for the following academic year open each August.
 While formal pairings last for the academic year, mentors and mentees are welcome to stay in touch afterward at their own discretion.
 Please note that applying to the Student Ambassador program does not guarantee placement or mentorship pairing, as pairings are made based on the number of first-year students requesting mentors and program capacity.

-• The application will allow you to share identifying information and list various opportunities for participation.
+- The application will allow you to share identifying information and list various opportunities for participation.
 The PMPH team will notify you after applications are reviewed and Student Ambassadors are selected for the academic year.
 We will then reach out regarding the peer mentoring component of the program and invite you to participate in events and activities as needed.
 This is an excellent chance to develop and enhance your core competencies.

-• Applications for the Fall 2025-Spring 2026 academic year will open soon! (more information coming soon!).
+- Applications for the Fall 2025-Spring 2026 academic year are now closed.
+Fall 2026- Spring 2027 applications will open August 2026!

 Our PMPH Senior Ambassadors are dedicated student leaders who play a key role in shaping the Student Ambassador Program.
 In close collaboration with the PMPH team, they’ve helped strengthen the program—especially its Peer Mentorship component—by offering thoughtful insights, fostering community, and supporting their peers every step of the way.